azaninello/MWE_NMT/README.md

 ---------

-Contains the list of MWEs extracted from the train_big dataset with the annotate_mwe.py method in the mwetoolkit, with frequency information (first column) and MWE surface form (second column).
+Contains the list of MWEs extracted from the train_big dataset with the annotate_mwe.py method in the mwetoolkit, with frequency information (first column), MWE surface form (second column), length of MWE (thirds column).

 SCRIPTS
 -------